learn-co-students/for-loops-readme-data-science-intro-000/README.md

 print("The for loop is finished now!
 I am not in the for loop block, which is why I only printed once!")
 ```

+    This is iteration: 1
+    0
+    This is iteration: 2
+    1
+    This is iteration: 3
+    2
+    This is iteration: 4
+    3
+    The for loop is finished now!
+I am not in the for loop block, which is why I only printed once!

 ## Using list elements as indices

 In the examples above, we used the elements in our list to perform an operation, which was printing them.
 We can also use a list of numbers to access elements from another list.
 Let's take a look at an example.